brodieG/unitizer/CRAN.md

-## Re-submission Notes:
+## Submission Notes:

-This is a re-submission of the package to resolve the CRAN farm R CMD check failures on windows.
-I cannot reproduce the test failures on either winbuilder,
-Rhub windows, or my own windows machines.
-Since only 2 out of ~750 tests are failing, and they are for ancillary features, I am now skipping them.
+This is a minor feature/bugfix release.

 ## R CMD check --as-cran